 Yes.
 There are grants for childcare, adult dependents and parents' learning allowance.
 These are grants not loans, so you don’t need to repay them.

-For further information and to check your eligibility contact our Student Hub or the Student Advice Centre (Tel.
+For further information and to check your eligibility contact the Student Advice Centre (Tel.
 01782 294629 or pop to their reception above the Ember Lounge) to arrange to speak with an Adviser”

 You do not have to pay anything upfront and do not start repaying the loan until you’re earning over the repayment threshold (currently £26,575 per annum).